CiscoDevNet/ncc/README.md

 ## Dependencies

+> Note that if you are running against IOS-CR, you will currently need a version of ncclient that is not in the pypi repository.
+Please install from https://github.com/einarnn/ncclient.
+When the necessary changes have been merged upstream, this note will be removed.

 The package dependencies for the scripts are listed in ```requirements.txt```, which may be used to install the dependencies thus:

 ```